publiclab/publiclab-archive/notes/pdhixenbaugh/03-09-2017/how-to-use-alkaline-batteries-with-the-riffle.md

 ---
-title: "How to use Alkaline Batteries with the Riffle?"\ntagnames: 'riffle, question:riffle, answered'
+title: "How to use Alkaline Batteries with the Riffle?"

+tagnames: 'riffle, question:riffle, answered'
 author: pdhixenbaugh
 path: /notes/pdhixenbaugh/03-09-2017/how-to-use-alkaline-batteries-with-the-riffle.md
 nid: 13996